About this site's lack of design: Yes, it's supposed to look this way — I'm helping create a new sandbox theme for WordPress (see it on GitHub).

 To avoid posting an entry exclusively about me, here are some links to noteworthy stuff related to design, usability, blogging and what not.

-6 comments on “Life in the Fast Lane”
+6 responses to “Life in the Fast Lane”

 Does this mean that SB will be less superfluos?
 Or is Dan going to start regular posting again?